Caroline Mulroney, daughter of Brian Mulroney, announces jump into politics

 Mulroney also has charitable work on her resume.
 She co-founded Shoebox Project for Shelters, which delivers gifts to women and girls in homeless shelters.

-The riding where Mulroney is seeking the nomination is currently held by PC member Julia Munro, who is the longest-serving MPP at Queen's Park and is retiring.
+The riding where Mulroney is seeking the nomination is currently held by PC Julia Munro, who is the longest-serving female MPP at Queen's Park and is retiring.

 Congratulations on your decision to seek the nomination!
 You have my full support. https://t.co/YvDHCwHhIV—